gogvyatkin/todo_list/README.md

 #      Tasks
 1. work a shift
-2. order wall insulation
+2. find wall insulation material and order
-1. watch one video about QA or IT or english
+3. watch one video about QA or IT or english
-2. read article on habr
+4. read article on habr
-4. find car parts
+5. find car body parts